lynnfaraday/aresmush.com/help_1-0/scenes/creating.md

 # Creating and Joining a Scene

-When you start a scene, it takes you to a new room exclusively for that scene.
+When you start a scene, you can create a temporary room or start one in the room you're in.
+Temp rooms are automatically recycled when the scene ends.

+`scene/start` - Starts a scene in your current room.
-`scene/start <title>[=<private/public>]` - Starts a scene.
+`scene/start [<area>/]<location name>=<private/public>` - Starts a scene in a temp room.

+> **Tip:** If your location name matches a grid location, the desc will be copied over.
+You can use Area/Room for the location name to distinguish between rooms with the same name in different areas.

+## Stopping a Scene

+You should stop a scene when it's over.
+Scenes with empty rooms will be stopped automatically at some point.

-`scene/stop [<#>]` - Stops a scene and recycles the room.
+`scene/stop [<#>]` - Stops a scene and recycles the room (if it was a temporary one).

-The title can be temporary until you think of a good one.

 > **Tip:** Admins and characters with the `manage_scenes` permission can stop other people's scenes.

+## Scene Privacy

+A scene can either be public (anyone's invited) or private.
+Scenes on the grid are public by default.
+Scenes in RP rooms are private.
+The scene's organizer can change the privacy setting.

+`scene/privacy [<#>=]<private/public>` - Changes the privacy level.

+> **Tip:** It's rude to create a private scene in a public room on the main grid.
+Use a RP room or temp room instead.

 ## Joining Scenes

 To join a public scene, you can use the scene/join command.
-To join a public scene, you'll need a meetme (see [Meetme](/help/rooms/meetme).
+To join a private scene, you'll need a meetme (see [Meetme](/help/rooms/meetme).

 `scenes` - Lists scenes.
 `scene/join <#>` - Joins a scene.

-## Scene Privacy

-Scenes are public by default.
-The scene's organizer can change the privacy setting.

-`scene/privacy [<#>=]<private/public>` - Changes the privacy level.